Skip to content

 Fix 1: Serve hero images as WebP or AVIF

-Converting hero images from JPEG to WebP typically cuts file size by 30-50% with no visible quality loss.
-AVIF does even better but browser support is still catching up.
+Converting hero images from JPEG to WebP typically cuts file size by 25-34% at the same visual quality, per Google's own comparison study.
+AVIF often does better again, though browser support is still catching up.
 Modern frameworks serve the right format per browser automatically; WordPress themes often don't.

 If you are on WordPress, a plugin like ShortPixel or EWWW Image Optimizer configured properly (not default settings — configured) will cut your image payload dramatically.
 This is the single highest-ROI change for most tourism sites in 2026.